sscaling/java-flamegraph/README.md

 -----

 -	Currently this uses openjdk, Java 8.
 If you have an application requiring a newer version of Java, this is likely to be incompatible.
+-	Currently requires the app to be self contained and already packaged.
+I.e. there is no support for Maven/Gradle/Ant.
+This means it is not a good fit for applications such as containerized webapps that are deployed into another process.
+However, it does mean that this image potentially has all the profiling dependencies configured and could be used as a base image if a more complicated environment is required.
 -	As per the license, software is provided as-is.
 This is just repackaging existing components - no original work is included in this project.